 Under data protection legislation we are only permitted to use your personal information if we have a legal basis for doing so as set out in the data protection legislation.
 For the purposes described above, we rely on legitimate interests as the legal basis for our use of your personal information.
 It is in our legitimate interests to respond to enquiries and use your information for marketing and service improvement purposes to enable us to expand our business and attract new customers.

-We share your personal information in the following ways:
+We do not share your information

 We have put in place appropriate security measures to prevent your personal information from being accidentally lost, used or accessed in an unauthorised way, altered or disclosed.
 In addition, we limit access to your personal data to those employees, agents, contractors and other third parties who have a business need to know.
 They will only process your personal data on our instructions and they are subject to a duty of confidentiality.